 Adding some more protocols might be good.
 Given that this VPN service has a good jurisdiction and client going for it already, IKEv2 and other feature enhancements could really put it over the top where privacy options are concerned.

-Buffered isn’t the cheapest VPN provider out there, but they are good.
+Buffered isn’t the cheapest VPN provider out there, but it is a good option.
 Their client is well-designed, their service is thought out and they’re located in a nation that makes the EU and US problems with privacy non-issues.
 Their prices could be more competitive, but they are selling a good service, so what they charge isn’t unjustified.
-They’re competitive in just about every regard with the biggest providers out there.
+They’re competitive in just almost every regard with some of the bigger providers out there.